jgreathouse9/FDIDTutorial/StataVignette.md

 # ```fdid``` for Stata Users

-I've already covered the basics of the algorithm in [the Python vignette](https://github.com/jgreathouse9/FDIDTutorial/blob/main/Vignette.md), so I will not repeat myself regarding the basic algorithm and theory.
+I've already covered the basics of the algorithm in [the Python vignette](https://github.com/jgreathouse9/FDIDTutorial/blob/main/Vignette.md), so I will not repeat myself regarding the basic algorithm.
 This note simply demonstrates how to use FDID for Stata 16 and up.
-No special commands are needed to use ```fdid```.
+Users need ```sdid_event``` to be [installed](https://github.com/DiegoCiccia/sdid/tree/main/sdid_event#github).

 First we install ```fdid``` and its help file into Stata like